DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 language, and the economy.
 Abstraction can be defined as the mental extraction of a concept from a series of real experiences, but it can be also defined as the separation of the conceptual dynamics from the bodily process.
-Since when Marx spoke of ‘abstract labor’ in order to refer to the working activity as separated from the useful production of concrete things we know that abstraction is a powerful engine.
+Since Marx spoke of ‘abstract labor’ in order to refer to the working activity as separate from the useful production of concrete things, we know that abstraction is a powerful engine.
 Thanks to abstraction, capitalism has detached the process of valorization from the material process of production.
 As productive labor turns into a process of info-production, abstraction becomes the main source of